Real-normalized differentials: limits on stable curves: The

-Very importantly, the operator $\calK^{re}$ sends a collection $\uh$ of real-valued 1-forms on the set of seams $\gamma_e$ to a collection of {\em holomorphic} 1-forms on the disks $V_e$ --- again, the holomorphicity is simply due to the fact that each ${\bf K}^{re}_v$ is holomorphic in $z_e$, so that we can differentiate under the integral sign.
-The difference between~\eqref{calK} and~\eqref{int} is the singular part for $p,q\in V_e$, and thus $\left.\xi^v\right|_{V_e}$ can be rewritten as
+Since each ${\bf K}^{re}_v$ is holomorphic in $z_e$, the operator $\calK^{re}$ sends a collection $\uh$ of {\em real-valued} 1-forms on the set of seams $\gamma_e$ to a collection of {\em holomorphic} 1-forms on the disks $V_e$ --- again, the holomorphicity is simply due to the fact that each ${\bf K}^{re}_v$ is holomorphic in $z_e$.
+By definition, for any $z_e\in V_e$ we have

-for any $z_e\in V_e$.
 The integral in this expression is singular, and its boundary values for $z_e\in\gamma_e$ are given by the Sokhotski-Plemelj formula~\eqref{eq:SP}:

 and